There are many, many indoor group games for kids that you can introduce so that your little ones will be having fun no matter the circumstances.

 THE FLOOR IS LAVA

 Game Objective: Use different objects to get from one side of an area to another without touching the floor.
 Anyone who touches the floor is out.
+Read our “The Floor is Lava rules” guide to learn more about this game.

 Why it’s Fun: Another game that rewards players creativity and teaches them quick thinking skills to boot too.